 type them at all).
 I prefer the way code looks without semicolons so… :) I just

 prettier deal with it.

 The first thing that you need to know is something called Automatic Semicolon Insertion (ASI).
 It's the "feature" that allows us to even have this conversation.
 Read up on that if you're not familiar.
-Like Kyle's (post), I agree that you should not rely on ASI.
+You should not rely on ASI.
 It's a really bad idea for many reasons.

-The problems with relying on ASI go away when you transpile or minify your code (depending on your technology).
-For example, transpiling with Babel will add the semicolons back and uglifying with UglifyJS2 will too.
+The problems with relying on ASI go away when you compile or minify your code (depending on your technology).
+For example, compiling with Babel will add the semicolons back and uglifying with terser will too.

 So for me to say you're good to go on omitting semicolons in your source code, you first need to make sure that whatever you end up shipping to production (whether browser or node) has the semicolons added back.